khushaljethava/khushaljethava.github.io/_posts/2026-03-27-Building-AI-Agents-with-Python.md

     return "Max iterations reached."
 ```

 The LLM decides when to call tools and when to stop.
 You do not hard-code the control flow -- the model figures it out based on the task and available tools.
+For a production-ready SDK that handles this loop for you, see the [OpenAI Agents SDK Python tutorial](/posts/openai-agents-sdk-python/).

 ## Building a Simple Agent with the OpenAI API